 • Mood swings or irritability, which might be misinterpreted as “acting out” rather than emotional distress

-Addressing these signs early through therapy or emotional support can help a child learn to manage their emotions in healthy ways, rather than letting these feelings interfere with their development.
+Addressing these signs early through emotional support can help a child learn to manage their emotions in healthy ways, rather than letting these feelings interfere with their development.

-Children facing challenges with attention, impulse control, and emotional regulation may exhibit a variety of behaviors that signal underlying emotional struggles.
+Children facing challenges with attention, impulse control, and emotional regulation may exhibit a variety of behaviours that signal underlying emotional struggles.
 These challenges often appear as:

 • Difficulty focusing on tasks or staying on track, leading to poor performance in school or social situations